Raademar/photoify/README.md

 * Toggle navbar when tapping on image(post) or on icon on right side
 * Database setup completed
 * General styling of app
+* Set up restrictions in db (limit size of profile desc) Apply these on client as well.

+## DOING
+* Upload files to user profile

 ## DONE
 * ~~Register~~